HelloZeroNet/ZeroNet/README.md

 ## Why?

-* We believe in open, free, and uncensored networking and communication.
+* We believe in open, free, and uncensored network and communication.
 * No single point of failure: Site remains online so long as at least 1 peer is serving it.
 * No hosting costs: Sites are served by visitors.